markadev/AppleII-VGA/README.md

 There are a few things that I think are easily possible with this design and I might try to implement:
  * loading custom character ROMs from Basic
- * Synchronize the VGA signal with the Apple II sync so that IIe software can avoid screen tearing.
+ * synchronizing the VGA signal with the Apple II sync so that IIe software can avoid screen tearing